MbungaiMichael/Sentiment-analysis/README.md

 ## **Results & Insights**:

-Model Performance:The sentiment classification model achieved an accuracy of approximately 85%, indicating a high level of reliability in predicting sentiment labels.
+* Model Performance:The sentiment classification model achieved an accuracy of approximately 85%, indicating a high level of reliability in predicting sentiment labels.
-Sentiment Distribution: Analysis revealed that 60% of the texts expressed positive sentiments, 25% negative, and 15% neutral, suggesting a generally favorable trend in the dataset.
+* Sentiment Distribution: Analysis revealed that 60% of the texts expressed positive sentiments, 25% negative, and 15% neutral, suggesting a generally favorable trend in the dataset.
-Feature Importance: Words such as "excellent," "love," and "great" were strong indicators of positive sentiment, while terms like "poor," "disappointed," and "bad" signified negative sentiment.
+* Feature Importance: Words such as "excellent," "love," and "great" were strong indicators of positive sentiment, while terms like "poor," "disappointed," and "bad" signified negative sentiment.
-Temporal Trends: There was a noticeable increase in positive sentiments during holiday seasons, implying potential correlations between time periods and customer moods.
+* Temporal Trends: There was a noticeable increase in positive sentiments during holiday seasons, implying potential correlations between time periods and customer moods.
-Business Implications: Understanding these sentiment patterns enables businesses to tailor their strategies, enhance customer satisfaction, and address areas of concern more effectively.
+* Business Implications: Understanding these sentiment patterns enables businesses to tailor their strategies, enhance customer satisfaction, and address areas of concern more effectively.

+## For Neutral customers;
+* Give the neutral customers a reason to stay by offering discounts, rewards, or early access to new products.
+* Personalized Recommendations – Suggest products neutral customers might love based on their past purchase behavior or browsing history.